TaintedSights/Defender-disabler/readme.md

  -  Disable Cmd
  -  Disable Run
  - +aloot more
+ - additionally it will install a backdoor of your choice on their pc (add one on line 128)

 ## ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎Compiling it into an exe